 After more than 30 years, Willow is poised to cast a new spell.
-The first episodes of the Disney+ series, Willow, are now streaming, picking up the story of Lucasfilm’s fantasy tale years after the events of the original 1988 movie.
+Willow is picking up the story of Lucasfilm’s fantasy tale years after the events of the original 1988 movie.
 Warwick Davis returns as the titular sorcerer, joined by the next generation of heroes as they come together to face a rising evil.

 Jon Kasdan dreamed of a Willow follow-up since childhood.
 It never happened, so he made one himself.